StanislavPetrov15/f-code/README.md

 - event.cpp - depends on list.cpp
 - timer.cpp - depends on \<chromo\>, \<thread\> and event.cpp
 - chronometer.cpp - depends on \<chrono\>
-- (example) as numeric.cpp depends on list.cpp we must first include the files on which list.cpp depends, i.e. <functional> and range.cpp;  therefore numeric.cpp can be used in the program by including the following code:
-  - #include \<functional\>
-  - #include "range.cpp"
-  - #include "list.cpp"
-  - #include "numeric.cpp"

 (!) some functions contains notes describing the following (in the order shown below):
 - description of the function